Brixsta/Entry-Finder/README.md

 - Vanilla JS
 - Faker JS to generate filler data
+- Search By: First Name, Last Name, or Company
+- Searches are alphabetized
 - use .slice method to filter search results
 - used input event listener for user input